Estimating an initial telomere length distribution from the Laplace transform of its senescence times distribution: Introduction

-The estimation strategy presented in~\cite{olaye_transport_2025} is inspired by the following works in protein depolymerisation~\hbox{\cite{armiento_estimation_2016,doumic_asymptotic_2025}}.
+The estimation strategy presented in~\cite{olaye_transport_2026} is inspired by the following works in protein depolymerisation~\hbox{\cite{armiento_estimation_2016,doumic_asymptotic_2026}}.
 In these two articles, the context is similar: a trait progressively degrades to~$0$, and the authors aim to retrieve the initial distribution from the density of the trait at $0$.
 In~\cite{armiento_estimation_2016}, the inverse problem has been solved thanks to a model approximation by a transport equation, obtained through a scaling limit.
-This type of approximation is called~\textit{first-order approximation}, and is the type of approximation used in~\cite{olaye_transport_2025}.
-In order to obtain better estimation results, this approximation has been refined in~\cite{doumic_asymptotic_2025} by approximating their model by a transport-diffusion equation.
+This type of approximation is called~\textit{first-order approximation}, and is the type of approximation used in~\cite{olaye_transport_2026}.
+In order to obtain better estimation results, this approximation has been refined in~\cite{doumic_asymptotic_2026} by approximating their model by a transport-diffusion equation.
 This type of approximation is called~\textit{second-order approximation}, and its main idea is to add a diffusion term to take into account the fluctuations around the scaling limit related to the central limit theorem.
-After having obtained this model approximation, the authors used an estimation method based on a Kalman observer to retrieve the initial~distribution.
+After having obtained this model approximation, the authors established observability results using Carleman inequalities, allowing them to justify an estimation method based on Tikhonov regularisation.
+They then developed a Kalman observer for the numerical reconstruction of the initial distribution.